History of Hungary: Conquest and early principality (895–1000)

+The name Hungary derives from the designation Οὔγγροι for the Magyars, first recorded in Byzantine sources of the 9th century (in the 10th century as Latin Ungarii).
+During the Middle Ages, Byzantine sources also referred to the Magyar state as Tourkia (Turkey) (Τουρκία).
+The name Tourkia is also inscribed on the Corona graeca of the Holy Crown of Hungary.

 Patrimonial Kingdom (1000–1301)

 Hungary was recognized as an Apostolic Kingdom under Saint Stephen I. According to later Hungarian tradition, Stephen was crowned with the Holy Crown of Hungary on the first day of the second millennium in the capital city of Esztergom.
-Pope Sylvester II conferred on him the right to have the cross carried before him, with full administrative authority over bishoprics and churches.
-By 1006, Stephen had solidified his power by eliminating all rivals who either wanted to follow the old pagan traditions or wanted an alliance with the Eastern Christian Byzantine Empire.
+Pope Sylvester II conferred on him full administrative authority over bishoprics and churches.
+By 1006, Stephen had solidified his power by eliminating all rivals.
 Stephen established a network of ten episcopal and two archiepiscopal sees, and ordered the buildup of monasteries, churches and cathedrals.
-In the earliest times, the Hungarian language, part of the Uralic languages family, was written in a runic-like script.
-The country switched to the Latin alphabet under Stephen, and Latin was the official language of the country between 1000 and 1844.
+The Hungarian language switched from a runic-like script to the Latin alphabet under Stephen, and Latin was the official language of the country between 1000 and 1844.
 Stephen followed the Frankish administrative model.
-The whole of this land was divided into counties (megyék), each under a royal official called an ispán (equivalent to the title count, comes), later főispán (supremus comes).
+The land was divided into counties (megyék), each under a royal official called an ispán (equivalent to the title count, comes), later főispán (supremus comes).
 This official represented the king's authority, administered his subjects, and collected the taxes that formed the national revenue.
 Each ispán maintained an armed force of freemen at his fortified headquarters ("castrum" or "vár").

-After the Great Schism between Western Roman Catholic and Eastern Orthodox Christianity was formalized in 1054, Hungary viewed itself as the easternmost bastion of Western civilisation, a judgment affirmed in the 15th century by Pope Pius II, who expressed himself to Holy Roman Emperor Frederick III in these terms: "Hungary is the shield of Christianity and the protector of Western civilization".
+After the Great Schism between Western Roman Catholic and Eastern Orthodox Christianity was formalized in 1054, Hungary viewed itself as the easternmost bastion of Western civilisation, a judgment affirmed in the 15th century by Pope Pius II: "Hungary is the shield of Christianity and the protector of Western civilization".

+King Saint Ladislaus completed the work of King Saint Stephen.
+He consolidated the Hungarian state power and strengthened the influence of Christianity.
+His charismatic personality, strategic leadership and military talents resulted the termination of internal power struggles and foreign military threats.
+The wife of the Croatian king Demetrius Zvonimir was Ladislaus's sister.
+At Helen's request, Ladislaus intervened in the conflict and invaded Croatia in 1091.
+The Kingdom of Croatia entered a personal union with the Kingdom of Hungary in 1102 with the coronation of King Coloman as "King of Croatia and Dalmatia" in 1102 in Biograd.